-The internal operations of the 3ESP Compact are supervised by a control microprocessor, which drives the mass clamping and centring adjustment motors.
-It responds to commands sent on three input lines by grounding for 0.2 - 7 seconds.
+The internal operations of the 3T are supervised by a control microprocessor, which drives the mass clamping and centring adjustment motors.
+It responds to commands sent on three input lines, any of which is activated by connecting it to digital ground for seven seconds.

 The signals you can send to the microprocessor are termed LOCK, UNLOCK, and CENTRE.
 Each command acts on the vertical, N/S and E/W masses in turn.
-The microprocessor prevents the system from attempting incompatible actions (e.g. centring when the masses are clamped.)
+The microprocessor prevents the system from attempting incompatible actions (e.g. centring when the masses are clamped).

-While a command is taking place, the BUSY LED will flash; you can use this for diagnostic purposes.
+While a command is taking place, if you are using a Break-out box or Hand-held Control Unit, its BUSYLED will flash; you can use this for diagnostic purposes.
 See the description of each command for full details.

 When no command is active, i.e. all three lines are high, the control microprocessor goes into a power-saving mode.
 In routine operation, the lines are controlled from the breakout box, Hand-held Control Unit or digitiser.
-If you send control signals to the 3ESP Compact manually, you must ensure that the lines are pulled high after sending the signal, or the equipment may be damaged.
+If you send control signals to the 3T manually, you must ensure that the lines are allowed to float high after sending the signal, or the equipment may be damaged.
 A "biased-OFF" type switch can be used for this purpose.